Shubh1703/Shubh1703/README.md

-- 👋 Hi, I’m @Shubh1703
+- 👋 Hi, I’m Shubham Kumar
-- 🌱 I’m currently learning computer science at Chandigarh university.
+- 🌱 I’m a graduate in Bachelor's in Computer Science Engineering
-- 💞️ I’m looking to collaborate on Web Devlopment, Front-end Development.
+- 💞️ I’m looking to collaborate on Web Devlopment, Front-end Development, Backend Development.
-- 📫 you can reach to me via instagram/@shubhampatel340.
-- 📫 Interested to do internship in field of Web Development.
-- 👀 dream to be placed in Google,Microsoft,Spacex,Wipro BRANDS.
-- 💞️ please advise me to get better preparation for the technologies industry.
+- 📫 Actively Looking For Job/Internship Opporttunity in IT industry.
  --Thank you so much for visiting at my profile.